Finnick (film): Production and release

 The film premiered in Moscow on 23 March 2022, before releasing in cinemas across Russia the next day.

+On 28 April 2022, Finnick was released on online streaming platforms Kinopoisk, Okko, and Ivi.

 Soundtrack

+For the film's soundtrack, former leader of the band Korol i Shut Andrey Knyazev (ru) and the lead singer of Melnitsa, Helavisa (ru), released the song "Beautiful Old House", a reworking of the song "Cursed Old House" from Korol i Shut's 2001 album As in an Old Tale.

-Finnick: Music from the Film is the soundtrack to the animated film Finnick, featuring various artists, released on 25 March 2022.
+The soundtrack Finnick: Music from the Film was released on 25 March 2022.
 Music critic Aleksey Mazhayev (ru) reviewed the soundtrack for Intermedia.ru and rated it 8 out of 10.